ColumPaget/cxine/README.md

 <next>
 <previous>
 <volume up>     with 'shift' causes a larger increase
-<volume down>   with 'shift' casues a larger decrease
+<volume down>   with 'shift' causes a larger decrease
 <volume mute>

 ```